CV

 2024

-HORIZONS, project of Garry Neill Kennedy (1935-2021), realized collaboratively with curator Mandy Ginson, Vancouver Art Gallery
+HORIZONS, concept by Garry Neill Kennedy (1935-2021) exhibition realized collaboratively with curator Mandy Ginson, Vancouver Art Gallery, Vancouver

 2023

-ON QUE IN PANTONE COLOURS OF THE YEAR, permanent installation, Lobby, On Que, Quebec St, Vancouver, BC
+ON QUE IN PANTONE COLOURS OF THE YEAR, permanent installation in the lobby of On Que, Vancouver

 2021